 For the first 10-14 days your wound is still healing.
 You might experience slight itching which is normal.
 If at any point there is ooze, the wound is hot and very red, and you feel unwell let your surgeon or GP know as soon as possible.
-You will be instructed by your nurse prior to discharge when to see your doctor or GP for a wound check and possible removal of sutures.
+Your nurse will discuss with you how to care for your wound at home.
+Wound care will be specified on your discharge paperwork.
+You will be instructed by your nurse prior to discharge when to see your doctor or GP for a wound check and possible removal of sutures (some surgeons now use dissolving sutures).
 You may be supplied with spare dressings when leaving hospital.
-If you do need to change the dressing for some reason, follow instructions per the brochure given on discharge.
+If you do need to change the dressing for some reason, follow instructions per the instructions given on discharge.